ewaldc/Spotify-Recorder/README.md

 ```

 # Installation on Windows
+**The easiest way** to get started is to download a precompiled, zipped version from the ``releases`` folder

+Alternatively you can build your own copy from the sources in this repository:
+- Clone or download this repository
-Install Python3 e.g. Python3.10.x.
+- Install Python3 e.g. Python3.10.x.
 Portable Python is also working, just ensure ``%APPDIR%\Python3\App\Python`` and ``%APPDIR%\Python3\App\Python\Scripts`` are part of the user environment PATH setting (``%APPDIR%`` is the root of your portable apps directory).
-Install ``Ffmpeg`` and make sure ffmpeg.exe is part of the PATH (edit environment variables e.g. ``%APPDIR%\AudioVideo\ffmpeg-5.1.2\bin``)
+- Install ``Ffmpeg`` and make sure ffmpeg.exe is part of the PATH (edit environment variables e.g. ``%APPDIR%\AudioVideo\ffmpeg-5.1.2\bin``)
-Open a Python Shell (typically PowerShell):
+- Open a Python Shell (typically PowerShell) to install the required dependencies:
 ```
 pip install mutagen psutil colorama pyaudiowpatch spotipy python-dotenv
 ```
-Finally create a packaged Windows binary using ``pyinstaller`` in the current directory or directory of choice (distpath)
+- Finally create a packaged Windows binary using ``pyinstaller`` in the current directory or directory of choice (distpath)
 ```
 pyinstaller spotify-recorder.spec
 ```
-Alternatively you can you just download a precompiled, zipped version from the ``releases`` folder

 # Usage
 spotify-recorder is a command line tool only that takes many command-line options: